Grade 2 Curriculum Summary

 GRADE TWO CURRICULUM SUMMARY

-Handwriting Without Tears is a researched based writing program that teaches writing in a developmentally appropriate, sequential format.
+Handwriting Without Tears is a research-based writing program that teaches writing in a developmentally appropriate, sequential format.
 Children master easier letters first and progress to the more difficult letters.

 The Scott Foresman Science curriculum has been adopted to teach science concepts, vocabulary, and reading skills.
-Students progress through three levels of the inquiry process: developing process skills, participating in teacher guided activities, and conducting hands-on experiments.
+Students progress through three levels of the inquiry process: developing process skills, participating in teacher-guided activities, and conducting hands-on experiments.
 As scientists, the children are called upon to make observations, record data, form hypotheses, and draw conclusions.
 Instruction focuses on fundamental concepts of life science, physical science, earth and space science, and technology/engineering.
 The children explore units of study that include weather, seasons, the water cycle, living things, the life cycle, and properties of matter.
-The STEM lab further provides opportunities for students to enjoy hands-on learning tools that are engaging, challenging, and highly motivating.

 A weekly library program offers initial exposure to library materials, authors, and resources.
 Children’s literature is selected from a variety of genres and supports and extends classroom topics.
 Research skills are introduced and applied to classroom projects.
 Students begin learning the Dewey Decimal system for classifying and locating library resources.